 A rosemary-scented quick bread perfect for wholesome snacking and gift-giving, made with whole grain flour, dark chocolate and olive oil.

-This is olive oil quick bread is made without yeast and seasoned with fragrant fresh rosemary and chunks of bittersweet chocolate.
+This olive oil quick bread is made without yeast and seasoned with fragrant fresh rosemary and chunks of bittersweet chocolate.

 It is perfect to make in little loaves to give as gifts, or to snack on when you crave a bite of something not-too-sweet.